FIXTradingCommunity/fixp-specification/v1-1/doc/04PointToPointSessionProtocol.md

 ### Terminate response

 On a point-to-point session, the party that initiated termination should then wait for a response from its peer to permit in-flight messages to be processed.
 Upon receiving a Terminate message, the receiver must respond with a Terminate message.
-The Terminate response must be the last message sent.
+The Terminate response message must be the last message sent.

-If the peer is unresponsive to Terminate for a heartbeat interval, then the initiator of termination should consider the session terminated anyway.
+If the peer is unresponsive to a Terminate message for a heartbeat interval, then the initiator of the termination should consider the session terminated anyway.

 ### Closing the transport

-On a non-multiplexed transport, when the party that initiated termination receives the Terminate response from its peer, it then should close the transport immediately.
+On a non-multiplexed transport, when the party that initiated termination receives the Terminate response message from its peer, it then should close the transport immediately.

 On a multiplexed transport, the transport should be closed when the last session on that transport is terminated.
 When termination is the result of an unexpected transport disconnection, then all sessions on that transport are terminated.

 On a connectionless transport such as UDP, the Terminate message informs the peer that message exchange is suspended since there is no disconnection signal in the transport layer.

-On a connection-oriented transport such as TCP, when the last peer that initiated termination receives a Terminate response, it should disconnect the socket from its end.
+On a connection-oriented transport such as TCP, when the last peer that initiated termination receives a Terminate response message, it should disconnect the socket from its end.
 Both peers then complete the transport close handshake.

 ### WebSocket termination